 Use Rx Search to see if your drug is covered or excluded.

 *Drugs are placed into each level based on decisions made by our Pharmacy and Therapeutics (P&T) Committee.
 This team of community doctors and pharmacists meets regularly to collaboratively review the most current medical studies and make updates to our Preferred Drug List.

-Our preventive drug benefits are HSA-qualified and provide full coverage to ensure that you have access to those medications that are determined to help keep your condition from getting worse.
-Deductibles, copays or coinsurances are waived for certain generic medications that treat cardiovascular disease and diabetes.
+Our preventive drug benefits are HSA-qualified and provide full coverage to ensure that members have access to medications that are determined to help keep conditions from getting worse.
+Deductibles, copays, or coinsurances are waived for certain generic medications that treat cardiovascular disease and diabetes.

 Consult the HSA Generic Preventive Drug List to see if your drug is included in this benefit.